DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/configuration.md

 ### Overview

-LDAP authentication rules give you the ability to allow or deny users from signing into your application using a condition you would like to apply.
+LDAP authentication rules give you the ability to allow or deny users from signing in to your application using a condition you would like to apply.
 These rules are executed **after** a user successfully passes LDAP authentication against your configured server.